mstcroix/WorldCompensationSystem/arch/networking/README.md

 ## Networking

-A network of trust and ownership (trust) creation and exchange (transfer)
-Growth: organic (Grows as needed) based on demand an resource availability
+A network of trust and ownership (trust) creation and exchange (transfer) *Growth*: organic (Grows as needed) based on demand an resource availability

 ### Agreement

---
-We (debited,credited) only need to agree two parties
+1. We (debited,credited) only need to agree between each-other (no third-parties are required)
-I send (transferred the ownership(value)) it, did you receive (accepted) it?
-I cannot use it anymore (is locked) Yes I have it
+1. I send (transfer) the ownership (value) to you.
+1. Did you receive (accepted) it?
+    - a) Yes I received it and accepted it.
+Then I cannot use it anymore (is locked (own via public-key) now by you)
-No I don’t.
+    - b) No I don’t.
 Wait for timeOut.
-Try again
+Try again from 3)
---

 Agreement by hashing each others compound
+    usera hash(data) --> userb

 Write state
 Hash with other user’s public key (only receiver user can consume the state) Repeat (Write state, Hash)